 With a strong emphasis on field operations and media relations, Titusville, Fla. native Apryl Marie Fogel has more than a decade of experience working for the advancement of a conservative policy agenda and conservative candidates.
 Fogel, has worked in the offices of three members of the U.S. Congress, for the Office of the Secretary at the U.S. Department of Housing and Urban Development, in the external affairs office for Florida Gov. Jeb Bush and spent two campaign cycles as an NRA-ILA field representative.

-She is currently the state director for the Alabama chapter of 60 Plus Association.
+She is currently the state director for the Alabama chapter of 60 Plus Association residing in Birmingham, Alabama.
 Her main goal is advocating for policies on the state and federal levels that would improve the lives of seniors and ensure a better future for future generations.

 Fogel continues to make guest appearances on conservative radio shows throughout the nation and is active in the Tea Party movement in Alabama and Florida.
 She is also a contributing blogger on AL.Com.